 Regional and County Specific Marketing and Outreach: BayREN marketing and outreach includes both local and regional activities, as described above.

-Goal Planning: BayREN will engage with agencies to articulate high-level goals relative to local energy objectives, including energy efficiency, climate action, decarbonization, resilience, grid-integration, and how those goals relate to each other as well as to the specifics of the facility or portfolio.
+Goal Planning: BayREN will engage with local governments to articulate high-level goals relative to local energy objectives, including energy efficiency, climate action, decarbonization, resilience, grid-integration, and how those goals relate to each other as well as to the specifics of the facility or portfolio.
 Emphasis will be placed on minimizing lost opportunities and leveraging all appropriate resources.
-BayREN will work with agencies to understand their objectives and constraints, characterize the project, and review project plans and capital improvement plans in order to produce a roadmap to achieve their aims.
+BayREN will work with local government staff to understand their objectives and constraints, characterize the project, and review project plans and capital improvement plans in order to produce a roadmap to achieve their aims.

 Support services: BayREN will offer a host of services to support the energy roadmap process.
-These are likely to include:
+These will include:

 Detailed site assessments, technical assistance and recommendations, including project phasing options;

+Calculation of facility baseline energy usage, energy costs, and greenhouse gas (GHG) emissions;

+Analysis of facility climate and energy vulnerabilities;

-Electric readiness assessments to identify opportunities to replace equipment upon failure with carbon-neutral alternatives;
+Electric readiness assessments to identify opportunities to replace equipment upon failure with carbon-neutral alternatives and whether electrical service upgrades will be required;

-Provision of financial, energy, and emissions estimates to support objective decision making;
+Provision of financial, energy, and GHG emissions savings estimates for all recommended measures to support objective decision making;

-Identification of relevant financing strategies and assistance programs;
+Identification of relevant financing strategies and assistance programs; and

-Guidance on and assistance with procurement;

-Guidance on methods and metrics to track project/portfolio performance; and

-Identification of training needs and opportunities for maintenance staff and service contractors.

-Policy Development: As appropriate, BayREN will offer services to codify agency goals, objectives, and processes into policies related to public buildings.
+Analysis of potential locations and sizing for solar PV and battery energy storage systems (if applicable to the project)

 Track and report: The Energy Roadmapping service will report on metrics as listed below, as well as challenges and barriers encountered.